 Sanaga Yong Chimpanzee Rescue, formerly IDA Africa, was founded by In Defense of Animals in 1999 under the direction of veterinarian Dr. Sheri Speede.
 The Rescue center became full independent in 2019 and today continues to provide sanctuary for chimpanzee orphans in Cameroon, while promoting social and cultural conditions that ensure that endangered great apes survive and thrive in their natural habitats.

-To help ensure the survival of chimpanzees orphaned by the illegal ape meat trade, our Sanaga-Yong Chimpanzee Rescue Center currently cares for 72 orphaned chimpanzees in a forested habitat, and works in partnership with the Ministry of Forestry and Wildlife to bring dignity and hope to Cameroon's great apes.
+To help ensure the survival of chimpanzees orphaned by the illegal ape meat trade, the Sanaga-Yong Chimpanzee Rescue cares for orphaned chimpanzees in a forested habitat, and works in partnership with the Ministry of Forestry and Wildlife to bring dignity and hope to Cameroon's great apes.